markosamuli/ansible-pyenv/README.md

 pyenv_global: "{{ pyenv_python2_version }} {{ pyenv_python3_version }} system"
 ```

-This is configured to use latest python2 and python3 versions and the
+This is configured to use latest Python 2 and Python 3 versions and the
 system version as default.

 [Python]: https://www.python.org